Friday, June 7, 2013

 * Candlestick Park.
 Home of the Giants from 1960 to 1999, the NFL 49ers since 1970, and the Raiders in the 1961 season, this may be the most-maligned sports facility in North American history.
 Its seaside location (Candlestick Point) has led to spectators being stricken by wind (a.k.a.
 The Hawk), cold, and even fog.
 It was open to the Bay until 1971, including the 1962 World Series between the Yankees and the Giants, and was then enclosed to expand it from 42,000 to 69,000 seats for the Niners.
 It also got artificial turf for the 1970 season, one of the first stadiums to have it – though, to the city’s credit, it was also the 1st NFL stadium and 2nd MLB stadium (after Comiskey Park in Chicago) to switch back to real grass.

-The Giants got out, and the 49ers are looking to do the same, having broken ground for a new stadium outside San Jose, hoping to open for the 2014 season.
-In the meantime, they’re still playing at Candlestick.
+The Giants got out, and the 49ers are soon to do the same, with a new stadium under construction, hoping to open for the 2014 season.
+So, barring a construction disaster, 2013 will be their last season at Candlestick.
 Best way by public transport isn’t a good one: The KT light rail at 4th & King Streets, at the CalTrain terminal, to 3rd & Gilman Streets, and then it’s almost a mile’s walk down Jagerson Avenue.
 So unless you’re driving/renting a car, or you’re a sports history buff who HAS to see the place, I wouldn’t suggest making time for it.

 * Kezar Stadium.
 The 49ers played here from their 1946 founding until 1970, the Raiders spent their inaugural 1960 season here, and previous pro teams in the city also played at this facility at the southeastern corner of Golden Gate Park, a mere 10-minute walk from the fabled corner of Haight & Ashbury Streets.
 High school football, including the annual City Championship played on Thanksgiving Day, used to be held here as well.
 Bob St. Clair, who played there in high school, college (University of San Francisco) and the NFL in a Hall of Fame career with the 49ers, has compared it to Chicago’s Wrigley Field as a “neighborhood stadium.”
 After the 49ers left, it became a major concert venue.